 IN THE NEWS

-NEW!!
-A study reporting a new method to detect early-stage liver cancer was recently published in the journal Science Advances.
+February 7, 2020 - A study reporting a new method to detect early-stage liver cancer was recently published in the journal Science Advances.
 This method uses a protein-based MRI contrast agent targeting the CXCR4 receptor associated with certain metastatic cancer cells, and a new precision MRI (pMRI) imaging methodology, to enable earlier detection of cancer.
 Early detection is expected to result in better treatment options and improved patient outcomes.

 This new technology was developed in the lab of Dr. Jenny Yang at Georgia State University, and collaborator's from Emory University, and was recently featured in a GSU media release.

-NEW!!
 January 24, 2020 - Collagen-targeted MRI contrast agent for liver fibrosis detection.
 Nature Reviews Gastroenterology and Hepatology recently published a review about InLighta's collagen-targeted MRI contrast agent for liver fibrosis, which provides direct quantification of collagen deposition in preclinincal liver disease models.

 A safer and more sensitive contrast agent for MRI tests developed by a team led by Georgia State University researchers may provide the first effective, noninvasive method for detecting and diagnosing early-stage liver diseases including liver fibrosis.